maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Variations:

 BASICs originating in the UK, including BBC and Sinclair, among others like the Sharp MX, use `LN`.
 On the UK machines, `LOG` returns the common logarithm, which most dialects support using `CLOG`.
 This may lead to some problems when running programs from these platforms.
+This is supported in RetroBASIC despite it meaning that variables called `LN` may have problems.

 #### Availability: